stldsa/site/README.md

 Click the "Devcontainers: Open" badge at the top of this README.
 Wait a few minutes while dependencies are installed and the database is initialized.

 After a few minutes, you will see a prompt for an email address.
-Enter any email address (doesn't have to be one you own), then enter a password to create a superuser account for your local environment.
+Enter any email address (it doesn't have to be one you own; it can be a fake one like admin@example.com).
+Then, enter a password to create a superuser account for your local environment.
 You should then see the success message at the bottom of the terminal:

 ```bash
 Done.
 Press any key to close the terminal.
 ```

-A new terminal shell will open.
-You
+Press any key and a new terminal shell will open.

+Run the following two commands to view a local copy of the site in your browser:

 #### Activate your Python virtual environment
 ```bash